rewardMap/rewardGym/docs/tasks/two_step.rst

 processes in humans.

 In the experiment, we use the starting points of probabilities described in :cite:p:`nussenbaumMovingDevelopmentalResearch2020`, but with a separate drift.
-Furthermore, the drift in this implementation is only applied when the choice is selected.
 For their implementation of the task, see their GitHub `repo <https://github.com/hartleylabnyu/online_two_step_replication>`_

 For this project the graph structure is the following: